NormFrenette/GatsbyBlog/content/blog/Looper/circuit-schematics/index.md

 > The 470K ohm resistor plays a key role to increase the input impedance of the buffer - which we want has high as possible ro match the output impedance of the guitar (It has to be high enough to not reflect too much power, but low enough to provide enough current to the transistor).
 > The higher the resistance, the better the power transfer and the purest the tone (of your guitar).
-> However, if your guitar puts out two much voltage (hot pickups, or you play really hard with a puck) - the higher resistance means more power transferred, and you may overdrive the transistor - creating distortion.
+> However, if your guitar puts out two much voltage (hot pickups, or you play really hard with a pick) - the higher resistance means more power transferred, and you may overdrive the transistor - creating distortion.
 In this case you may want to lower the resistor.
 Listen for the tone you get to decide what is good for you.
 > If you like the distortion sound (very vintage with one transistor) - you can keep the resistor but turn down the volume for clean parts.

 As always I recommend building the circuit on a bread board and trying it out to see what you get before soldering everything.
 But the values that are there should work - if you just want to go ahead.